Japan Pulp and Paper Company Limited

 2006

-• Taipei Representative Office opened. (now Japan Pulp & Paper (Taiwan))
+• Taipei Representative Office opened (becomes Japan Pulp & Paper (Taiwan) in 2017).

 2007